Q- Parking?

 Q- Are facemasks still required for sessions?

 A- Facemasks are no longer required for medical or massage therapy settings.
-However, I am always happy to wear a facemask on request if you would feel more comfortable or are immunocompromised in any way.
+However, we can use masks if it will help you feel more comfortable or if you are immunocompromised.

 Q- Is tipping required or expected?

 A- Tipping is not required or expected.
-Some clients choose to include a tip with their session, but this is purely by choice and once again it is never expected.
+Occasionally clients choose to include a tip, but once again this is never expected.

 Q- Can I work out after the session?